 This policy is specifically for Longevity Group Property Development.

-The Company’s policies are regularly reviewed and monitored against industry benchmarks and regulatory requirement to enable the Company to maximise the protection of personal data.
+The Company’s policies are regularly reviewed and monitored against industry benchmarks and regulatory requirements to enable the Company to maximise the protection of personal data.

 This policy document makes reference to the following: